zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-plain-java-enabler-external-configuration.md

 ## Configuring a REST service for API ML onboarding

-In most cases the API ML Discovery service, Gateway, and user-service endpoint addresses are not known at the time of building the service executables.
+In most cases, the API ML Discovery service, Gateway, and service endpoint addresses are not known at the time of building the service executables.
 Similarly, security material such as certificates, private/public keys, and their corresponding passwords depend on the specific deployment environment, and are not intended to be publicly available.
 Therefore, to provide a higher level of flexibility, the _PJE_ implements routines to build service onboarding configuration by locating and loading one or two _YAML_ file sources:

 * **internal _service-configuration.yml_**

   The first configuration file is typically internal to the service deployment artifact.
-At a minimum this file must be accessible on the service `classpath`.
+At a minimum, this file must be accessible on the service `classpath`.
 This file contains basic API ML configuration based on values known at development time.
 Usually, this basic API ML configuration is provided by the service developer and is located in the `/resources` folder of the java project source tree.
 This file is usually found in the deployment artifacts under `/WEB-INF/classes`.
 The configuration contained in this file is provided by the service developer or builder.
 As such, it will not match every possible production environment and its corresponding requirements.

 * **external or additional _service-configuration.yml_**

    The second configuration file is used to externalize the configuration.
 This file can be stored anywhere on the local file system, as long as that the service has access to that location.
    This file is provided by the service deployer/system administrator and contains the correct parameter values for the specific production environment.

-At service startup time, both _YAML_ configuration files are merged, where the externalized configuration (if provided) has higher priority.
+At service start-up time, both _YAML_ configuration files are merged, where the externalized configuration (if provided) has higher priority.

 The values of parameters in both files can be rewritten by Java system properties or servlet context parameters that were defined during service installation/configuration, or at start-up time.

-In the _YAML_ file, we use standard rewriting placeholders for the values of parameters in the following format:
+In the _YAML_ file, standard rewriting placeholders for parameter values use the following format:

 `${apiml.parameter.key}`

 The actual values are taken from [key, value] pairs defined as Java System properties or servlet context parameters.
 The system properties can be provided directly on a command line.
 The servlet context parameters can be provided in the service `web.xml` or in an external file.

-The specific approach of how to provide the Servlet context to the user service application depends on the application loading mechanism and the specific Java servlet container environment.
+The specific approach of how to provide the servlet context to the user service application depends on the application loading mechanism and the specific Java servlet container environment.

 **Example:**

 If the service is deployed in a Tomcat servlet container, you can configure the context by placing an _xml_ file with the same name as the application deployment unit into the `_$CATALINA_BASE/conf/[enginename]/[hostname]/_`.

 Other containers provide different mechanisms for the same purpose.

 ## Plain Java Enabler service onboarding API

 You can initialize your service onboarding configuration using different methods of the Plain Java Enabler class `ApiMediationServiceConfigReader`:

 ### Automatic initialization of the onboarding configuration by a single method call